Vero-Ventures/job-bank/README.md

 - To apply EsLint and Prettier before committing, make sure to run > npm install or > npm i.
 - Make sure to follow the linting rules defined in .eslintrc and .prettierrc.
 - Environment variables are loaded using dotenv.
-  Git commits trigger linting and formatting checks before being committed due to Husky and lint-staged configurations.
+- Git commits trigger linting and formatting checks before being committed due to Husky and lint-staged configurations.

+**DevOps Notes**

+- Currently coverage reports aren't properly being uploaded to CodeCov
+- In the main.yaml, the Docker Image is currently being uploaded to a personal Docker Hub repo (Account name is cassidyboilley099 and repo is job-bank)
+- There will be a need to add more qa tests for the app as the current coverage is only around 20%
+- The ACTIONS_TOKEN is bound to my PAT, a new token will need to be made.
+The same applies to the DOCKER_PASSWORD and DOCKER_USERNAME.
+  To modify these go to the repo -> Settings -> Secrets and Variables -> Actions
+- Testing is done through Playwright and Jest.
+Ideally tests should be made with Jest so that coverage can be done.
+However playwright is easier to use but doesn't currently have coverage reports.